 - 1. A total of 96 graduate semester hours of which at least 51 semester hours must be taken at Amridge University; - 2.
 Complete all required coursework including the specified practicum and clinical training courses. - 3.
 Students in the Master of Divinity in the Professional Counseling program are required to earn at least a grade of a B- (3.0) in each course.
-A course with a grade below a B- must be repeated. - 4.
+A course with a grade below a B- must be repeated.
+Licensure Boards may refuse to grant credit for a course in which the student received a grade of B-.
+Students should review the grading policy of their respective states.
+Questions about licensure can be directed to clinicals@amridgeuniversity.edu. - 4.
 Pass the respective Comprehensive Examination as specified within this publication.
 The Comprehensive Examination serves as the Program Exit Examination. - 5.
-Complete an Amridge University DEGREE COMPLETION APPLICATION available from the University's MYAMRIDGE PORTAL.
+Complete an Amridge University Degree Completion Application available from the University's MYAMRIDGE PORTAL.
 The properly completed and signed application must be submitted no later than the first day of classes of the semester prior to the semester the student plans to graduate.
 Following this schedule permits the University to conduct a full audit of the respective student's records to make sure that all courses, programs, and respective graduation requirements have been met.
-Students having any questions regarding the DEGREE COMPLETION APPLICATION should contact the Registrar's Office.
+Students having any questions regarding the Degree Completion Application should contact the Registrar's Office.